The Bankrate promise

 If you’re looking for a balance transfer card with a similar intro APR, cash back rewards and no annual fee, you should check out the Citi® Double Cash Card, which offers 2 percent cash back—1 percent when you buy and 1 percent when you pay your balance.

-The Wells Fargo Active Cash® Card also offers 2 percent cash rewards and $200 bonus cash rewards after spending $1,000 in purchases within the first three months, but the intro APR period on purchases is only 15 months (15.24 percent to 25.24 percent variable APR thereafter).
+The Wells Fargo Active Cash® Card also offers 2 percent cash rewards and $200 bonus cash rewards after spending $1,000 in purchases within the first three months.
+0% intro APR for 15 months from account opening on purchases and qualifying balance transfers, then a 19.49%, 24.49%, or 29.49% variable APR; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min: $5.
 However, the intro rate is valid for both new purchases from account opening and qualifying balance transfers from account opening, and the ongoing rewards can offer a lot of value.

 All in all, while the Wells Fargo Platinum is no longer available, the Wells Fargo Reflect card offers a solid introductory rate for those who need to finance a purchase or pay down a balance, but its ongoing value potential is low.
 It works just fine for someone looking for a no-frills way to save on interest, but those who want to earn rewards in the future might want to check out other products.